-- A. Minimum standard: 50 rounds with a firearm and live ammunition, using the authorized course of fire (see Appendix A).
-Live ammunition shall consist of a case, primer, powder and a lead, lead-jacketed bullet (or frangible ammunition if required by the range).
-Use of BB/Pellet guns or simulated, marking and/or rubber projectile ammunition is prohibited.
+- A. Minimum standard: 50 rounds with a firearm and live ammunition, using an authorized course of fire (see Appendix A).
+Ammunition shall consist of a case, primer, powder and a lead or lead-jacketed bullet (frangible ammo may be used if the range requires it).
+Use of simulated, marking and/or rubber projectiles are prohibited.
 Students should be drawing and firing from a holster they intend on using to carry their handgun with, but this is not mandatory. - B. NRA TQ-15, TQ-19 or equivalent, i.e., secondary scoring ring equal to 14 x 16, or less.
-Shots outside of the 2 scoring ring will not count. - C. 70 percent hits within the secondary scoring ring are required for a passing score.
-Scores of less than 70 percent must be re-qualified. - Trainers: Training shall be at least 16-hours in duration and does not include a lunch break.
-Ten minute breaks each hour are permissible and will not count against the 16-hours.
+Shots outside of the 2 scoring ring will not count. - C. 70 percent hits within the secondary scoring ring are required for a passing score. - Trainers: Training shall be at least 8-hours in duration and does not include a lunch break.
+Ten minute breaks each hour are permissible and will not count against the 8-hours.
 Establish and maintain (5 years) a sign-in roster for each class. - The agency shall ensure the application and training verification has been signed by the instructor or designee. - Armed Guards may not work a security post until they are in possession of a valid security guard card, armed guard card and are wearing the DPS approved uniform (as applicable).